rundeck/docs/en/administration/security/authorization.md

 * Create Jobs ('create' action on a resource type with kind 'job')
 * Delete Jobs ('delete' action on a resource type with kind 'job')
+* Create or delete jobs using the SCM plugin only ('scm_create' and 'scm_delete' on a resource type with kind 'job')
 * Read Node data ('read' action on a resource type with kind 'node')
 * Update/Refresh node data ('create','update','refresh' action on a resource type with kind 'node')
 * Read history events ('read' action on a resource type with kind 'event')